voshawn/shawnvo/README.md

 - **#recommndation:** I've thought about this a lot.
 It's kept me up at night.
 I dug in.
 I think I understand the tradeoffs.
 You can choose not to take te recommendation, and go your own way, but please do it for good reasons.
 Please dig in a bit yourself and have a well-reasoned rationale for why you don’t want to take the recommendation.
 Please don’t ignore or dismiss it out of hand.
 A response (either way) is politely requested.
 - **#Plea:** We don't like issuing edicts or directives.
 But...please, please, please just do this.
 Trust works both ways, and I need you to trust me on this.
 If you still feel compelled to resist, something’s not right, let's huddle.

-### Meetings
-Time is our most important asset.
-I am a firm believer in being prepared for meetings.
-If you can, please do as much pre-work as you can so the meeting is more productive.
-In addition, I expect that you are fully engaged (no slacking) and someone is taking notes.
-If you feel like this meeting isn't relevant to you, you can drop off.

 ### My Time Preferences
 0. **My Mornings:** Reserved mostly for my "deep work" time, preparing for meetings that day, or taking external meetings.
 Many of my best ideas are thoughts I have during a morning workout.
 1. **Strategy Monday:** This is where I have my "Strategy" meetings to set the pace for the week.
 This usually includes Exec Session and OKR Check-ins.